WarStalkeR/OpenXcomExMore/README.md

 Small Submarine-class into Small Aircraft-class).
 By default this enforcement is enabled, in order to disable it, set value to `true`.
 If `sizeClassMap` value isn't defined/declared, the option will be ignored.

-**Constants values for script files (with example below):**
-`constants:`
-`  baseCraftListShowClass: true` defines if class column is shown in vessel list menu that is accessible from the base view.
-Default value is `false`.
-`  baseCraftListClassShort: false` defines if class column uses short class abbreviation instead of full classification name.
-Default value is `false`.
-`  baseShortHangarLinks: true` defines if additional 'CRAFT>' text is hidden in the basescape, while mouse is over hangar facility with craft.
-Default value is `false`.
-`  pediaFacilityLockedStats: true` defines, if amount of shown stat rows in in Facility's Ufopaedia entries is limited via this option.
-Default value is `false`, because vanilla never had more than 5 parameters.
-`  pediaFacilityRowsCutoff: 5` limits how much stat rows will be shown in Facility's Ufopaedia entries, if option `oxcePediaFacilityLockedStats` is enabled.
-`  pediaFacilityColOffset: 10` adjusts column in Facility's Ufopaedia entries.
-Useful, if you have hangars with many types of slots.
-Number indicates by how much column will be moved to the left.

 **Strings Localization Guide (with references below):**
 For each string, in localization files you need to define two entries: